MicrosoftDocs/azure-docs/ITPro/Services/sql-databases/Getting-Started-With-SQLDS.md

 1. From the dropdown, select the SQL Database instance to serve as the sync group hub.
 2. Enter the credentials for this SQL Database instance – **HUB USERNAME** and **HUB PASSWORD**.
 3. Wait for SQL Data Sync to confirm the USERNAME and PASSWORD.
 A green check mark appears to the right of the PASSWORD when the credentials are confirmed.
-4. From the dropdown, select the **CONFLICT RESOLUTION** policy.<br>**Hub Wins** – any change written to the hub database is written to the reference databases, overwriting changes in the same reference database record.
-Functionally, this means that the first change written to the hub is propagated to the other databases.<br>
+4. From the dropdown, select the **CONFLICT RESOLUTION** policy.</br>**Hub Wins** – any change written to the hub database is written to the reference databases, overwriting changes in the same reference database record.
+Functionally, this means that the first change written to the hub is propagated to the other databases.</br>
 **Client Wins** – changes written to the hub are overwritten by changes in reference databases.
 Functionally, this means that the last change written to the hub is the one kept and propagated to the other databases.
 5. Click the right-arrow.